mllibs/mllibs/reference/docs/markdown/mlproject.md

 ## Typical Steps in a Machine Learning Project:

+Let's go through the different states of a machine learning project!

 ### 1. Problem Definition

 In this phase, we define the problem that we want to solve & determine the goals of the project